JackyC415/mernstack-grubhub-prototype-1/README.md

 2. cd <dir_name>/client/
 3. npm install
 4. cd .. -> return to root directory
+5. npm install again on root directory for back-end
-5. npm run dev
+6. npm run dev or npm start to launch server
-6. access localhost:3000 on the browser
+7. access localhost:3000 on the browser